Carlos-Guilherme/Carlos-Guilherme/README.md

 ### Hi there, i'm Carlos Guilherme 👋

-Hello, I am a technology enthusiast programmer currently seeking my first job in the IT field.
-I am 21 years old and have been studying programming for about 3 years, with great experience in Python, which is my main programming language.
-Additionally, I have solid knowledge of HTML, CSS, and JavaScript.

-One of my main focuses of study is the application of SQL databases with Python, an important tool for developing robust and efficient projects.
-I also have a great interest in learning about artificial intelligence and cybersecurity, always seeking to improve my skills and knowledge.

-Throughout my time as a programmer, I have developed my own projects and worked on web applications and systems, always seeking to offer creative and innovative solutions.
-If you are looking for an engaged professional with great development potential, I am the right person to integrate your team!
+Hello, I am a 21-year-old programmer who has been programming in Python for 3 years.
+I have experience in creating automation systems, chatbots with artificial intelligence, cryptography, security tools, graphical interfaces, data analysis systems and systems with SQL databases.

+In addition, I have developed websites using HTML, CSS, and JavaScript.
+Although I have never worked in the field professionally, I am eager to find my first job and apply my skills to challenging and innovative projects.

+I am a technology enthusiast and I am always looking for new ways to improve my skills and knowledge.
+I am dedicated, proactive, and have great teamwork skills, always seeking to collaborate for the success of the project.

+If you are looking for a professional with these skills, committed and willing to contribute to the growth of your company, please contact me!
+I am excited to be part of your team.